-The last 15 miles of the drive to Spiral Jetty are on a gravel road, and the official website for Spiral Jetty warns that the last 3 miles may be impassable unless you have a high clearance vehicle with 4-wheel drive.
+The last 15 miles of the drive to Spiral Jetty are on a gravel road, and the official website for Spiral Jetty used to recommend a high clearance vehicle with 4-wheel drive.

 In August 2013, we found that the road had been significantly improved since my last visit in 2005.
-Passenger cars should have no trouble getting all the way to Spiral Jetty if the road is maintained.
+Passenger cars should have no trouble getting all the way to Spiral Jetty as long as the road is maintained.